-Russian eagle.
-Belgium, Sweden, Denmark, and Holland are [183] to be but as entremets for this national repast.
-And Persia, Egypt, Arabia, and India, in one large bouquet, will furnish the exotics to perfume and adorn this banquet of empires!
-[103] One trifling matter, however, Lord Stuart altogether forgets to take into account: he omits to say how all the viands shall be paid for; in other words, in what way the Russian Chancellor of the Exchequer will make good his budget when called upon to clothe, feed, and pay armies to conquer a dozen powerful nations, some of them richer than the conqueror; to meet the expenses of material to furnish the commissariat, hire baggage wagons, charter transports, and to cover the thousand other outgoings, including even the frauds and impositions incidental [184] to a state of warfare.
-His lordship forgets this, and in doing so calls to our recollection a dreamour readers have probably experienced something of the kind-in which we found ourselves buoyed up in the air borne along we could not tell how.
-It was not walking, flying, or swimming; yet on we glided through space, quite independent of all the laws of nature-hills disappearing, rivers drying up, seas changing into terra firma, trees, walls, and castles vanishing at our approach; despising all the usual impediments of sublunary travelling, caring no more for inns than if we had been a shooting star, and regardless, like Halley's comet, of a change of horses.
-On we went, with no luggage to look after, or hotel bills to settle, or postillions to pay, till, alas!
-We awoke and discovered that we were only a mortal biped, trammelled by the law of gravitation, and enslaved by the rules of political economy, privileged but to travel along coarse, dirty roads, and compelled before starting, not only to calculate the cost of the journey, but to put the money in our purse for coaches, steamboats, turnpike gates, and inns, as well as their waiters, boots, porters, and chambermaids, besides a round sum to cover extortions, if we would keep our temper.
+to a state of warfare.
+His lordship forgets this, and in doing so calls to our recollection a dream-our readers have probably experienced something of the kind-in which we found ourselves buoved up in the air and borne along we could not tell how.
+It was not walking, flying, or swimming; yet on we glided through space, quite independent of all the laws of nature-hills disappearing, rivers drying up, seas changing into terra firma. trees, walls, and castles vanishing at our approach; despising all the usual impediments of sublunary travelling, caring no more for inns than if we had been a shooting star, and regardless, like Halley's comet, of a change of horses.
+On we went, with no luggage to look after, or hotel bills to settle, or postillions to pay, till, alas! we awoke and discovered that we were only a mortal biped, trammelled by the law of gravitation, and enslaved by the rules of political economy, privileged but to travel along coarse, dirty roads, and compelled before starting, not only to calculate the cost of the journey, but to put the money in our purse for coaches, steamboats, turnpike gates, and inns, as well as their waiters, boots, porters, and chambermaids, besides a round sum to cover extortions, if we would keep our temper.
 Now, Lord Stuart's case was precisely similar to ours, with the exception that he did not wake to his vision of supernatural locomotion.
 But to be serious.
-To those who resort, as a crowning bugbear, to the threats of universal sovereignty as the ultimate aim of the Russian Government, we have already in some degree replied by showing the weakness of that empire, as exemplified in its uncultivated surface, in the scattered position of its uncivilized people- their poverty, ignorance, and diversified character - and in the circumstance of its being behind Great Britain and other countries in the march of improvement and discovery.
+To those who resort, as a crowning bugbear, to the threats of universal sovereignty as the ultimate aim of the Russian Government, we have already in some degree replied by showing the weakness of that empire, as exemplified in its uncultivated surface, in the scattered position of its uncivilised people-their poverty, ignorance, and diversified character and in the circumstance of its being behind Great Britain and other countries in the march of improvement and discovery.